kikrishn/Blog/_posts/2021-02-07-cohomology-intuitively.md

 ---

 First things first.
-Let's give a _very_ high level description of what cohomology does for us.
+Let's give a high level description of what cohomology does for us.

 Say you have a geometric object, and you want to define a function